lit/lit-element/README.md

   Setting properties in `finishUpdate()` does trigger `invalidate()` and blocks the `updateComplete` promise.

-  * `finishFirstUpdate(changedProperties): Promise?` (protected) Called after element DOM has been updated the first time.
+  * `finishFirstUpdate(): Promise?` (protected) Called after element DOM has been updated the first time.
 This method can be useful for capturing references to rendered static nodes that must be directly acted upon, for example in `finishUpdate`.

-  * `updateComplete`: Returns a promise which resolves after the element next renders.
+  * `updateComplete`: Returns a promise which resolves after the element next updates and renders.

   * `invalidate`: Call to request the element to asynchronously update regardless of whether or not any property changes are pending.

+  * `invalidateProperty(name, oldValue)`: Triggers an invalidation for a specific property.
+  This is useful when manually implementing a propert setter.
+Call `invalidateProperty` instead of `invalidate` to ensure that any configured property options are honored.

+  * `createRenderRoot()` (protected): Implement to customize where the element's template is rendered by returning an element into which to render.
+By default this creates a shadowRoot for the element.
+  To render into the element's childNodes, return `this`.

-## Update Lifecycle
+## Advanced: Update Lifecycle

 * When the element is first connected or a property is set (e.g. `element.foo = 5`)
   and the property's `shouldInvalidate(value, oldValue)` returns true.
 Then